DANA-Laboratory/ThermodynamicsTable.jl/README.md

   Refference:
   Perry 8ed.
 TABLE 2-155 Heat Capacity at Constant Pressure of Inorganic and Organic Compounds in the Ideal Gas State Fit to a Polynomial Cp [J/(kmol.K)]

+`getallnamesforproperty(property::String)`

+with property one of the aboves, returns all available chemical names

 Also to get *matrial name* for *casno* or *formula* use the followings:

 `getnameforcasno(casno::String)` and `getnameforformula(formula::String)`